yxuco/beunit/README.md

     export PATH=$M2_HOME/bin:$PATH

 So if you use a different version of Maven, you can simply update the symbolic link.
 Note that my `JAVA_HOME` is a symbolic link to `/Library/Java/JavaVirtualMachines/jdk1.7.0_51.jdk/Contents/Home`, which would likely be different from your environment.
-After it is done, you may verify the correct Maven environment by the command
+After it is done, you may verify the correct Maven environment using the command

     mvn --version